Create the Alternate Glyph

 The brackets create a class.
 It’s a way of saying ‘any of these letters’.
 So the feature says, ‘replace j by j.alt if any of the letters g, j, q or y precede it’.

 You can use classes for the substitution as well.
-All you have to make sure is that both classes have the same size and that the glyphs are in the same order.
+All you have to do is to make sure that both classes have the same size and that the glyphs are in the same order.
 Imagine we also have a

 jcircumflex.alt, then our feature could look like this: